Browse our Indonesia Tours

 Yes, and how!
 Indonesia is the land of the Komodo Dragon, the ‘Spice Islands,’ and of shipwrecks that sleep under the sea—it’s the stuff of childhood legends!
 Family travel in Indonesia also offers opportunities to meet orangutans in the wild, learn how to surf in Bali, see the Komodo Dragon, dive to a shipwreck, explore temple ruins, and snorkel your heart out.
 For the older set, Indonesia will awe and inspire with its vibrant culture, its intriguing history based on ancient trade routes, and some of the most creative and delectable cuisine in Southeast Asia.
 And did we mention the shipwrecks?

-Some aviation safety records may have you thinking twice about flying to this archipelago nation, but we at Backyard Travel only book the safest Indonesian airlines available.
+Some aviation safety records may have you thinking twice about flying to this archipelago nation, but we at Backyard Travel only book the safest airlines in Indonesia available.
 There has also been a major overhaul of the Indonesian aviation industry in the past few years, and safety records have improved.

 You can easily find 3G-capable Indonesian SIM cards throughout the country.
 The four GSM-compatible phone operators are Telkomsel, Indosat, XL Axiata, and 3 (pronounced “Tri”).
 Of these, Telkomsel tends to be the most popular, as its coverage reaches virtually all of Indonesia.
 However, if you’re not planning on venturing into remote places, XL Axiata and Indosat offer good coverage in the urban centers at cheaper prices.